 “Every Month is Pinktober When You Have Breast Cancer”

-Poet and breast cancer survivor Anne Boyer recently published a raw and deeply personal book titled, “The Undying,” in which she opens one chapter, “Every month is Pinktober when you have breast cancer, and every actual October is a season is hell.
+Poet and breast cancer survivor Anne Boyer published a raw and deeply personal book titled, “The Undying,” in which she opens one chapter, “Every month is Pinktober when you have breast cancer, and every actual October is a season in hell.
 The world is blood pink… the pink ribbon cop cars and pink handcuffs and pink spirit-wear and pink ping-pong balls and pink plastic water bottles and pink revolvers should not be mistaken for a progress that the dying women somehow disappoint.
 Pink ribbons adorn the objects and processes that kill people.”

 The Pink Ribbon’s Disputed History